clicknium/clicknium-docs/doc/how-to/how-to-automate-calendar.md

 ### Ant Design
 The UI repository based on React.
 For more information, please refer to [here](https://ant.design/components/date-picker/).
-- Notes: The Web Recorder in Clicknium requires a browser plugin in addition to IE browser.
+- Notes: The Web Recorder in Clicknium rrequires a browser extension except IE browser.
 More about the installation, please refer to [Clicknium browser plugin](https://www.clicknium.com/documents/tutorial/extensions/)

-## How To Automate Calendar In Clicknium For Automation Testing?
+## Automate calendar with Clicknium

 ### JqueryUI Calendar
 1. With the Clicknium recorder, the component elements operated in recording the page.